SamuelD-Data/python_challenges/w3resource/basics_part_2.md

         if l not in new_s:
             new_s += l
     return new_s

-103. Write a Python program to check whether two given lines are parallel or not.
-Note: Parallel lines are two or more lines that never intersect.
-Parallel Lines are like railroad tracks that never intersect.
-The General Form of the equation of a straight line is: ax + by = c The said straight line is represented in a list as [a, b, c] Example of two parallel lines: x + 4y = 10 and x + 4y = 14
-Sample Input:
-([2,3,4], [2,3,8])
-([2,3,4], [4,-3,8])
-Sample Output:
-True
-False

-103.
-def pandigital(n):
-    nums = list(str(1234567890))
-    n = list(str(n))
-    status = True
-    for i in nums:
-        if i not in n:
-            status = False
-    print(status)

-104. Write a Python program to find the lucky number(s) in a given matrix.
-Sample Input:
-Original matrix: [[1, 2], [2, 3]]
-Lucky number(s) in the said matrix: [2]
-Original matrix: [[1, 2, 3], [3, 4, 5]]
-Lucky number(s) in the said matrix: [3]
-Original matrix: [[7, 5, 6], [3, 4, 4], [6, 5, 7]]
-Lucky number(s) in the said matrix: [5]

-105. Write a Python program to check whether a given sequence is linear, quadratic or cubic.
-Sequences are sets of numbers that are connected in some way.
-Linear sequence:
-A number pattern which increases or decreases by the same amount each time is called a linear sequence.
-The amount it increases or decreases by is known as the common difference.
-Quadratic sequence:
-In quadratic sequence, the difference between each term increases, or decreases, at a constant rate.
-Cubic sequence:
-Sequences where the 3rd difference are known as cubic sequence.
-Sample Input:
-[0,2,4,6,8,10]
-[1,4,9,16,25]
-[0,12,10,0,-12,-20]
-[1,2,3,4,5]
-Sample Output:
-Linear Sequence
-Quadratic Sequence
-Cubic Sequence
-Linear Sequence

 106. Write a Python program to test whether a given integer is pandigital number or not.
 From Wikipedia,
 In mathematics, a pandigital number is an integer that in a given base has among its significant digits each digit used in the base at least once.